 If your business cannot immediately pay a competitive salary, then it is worthwhile to offer opportunities for advancement.
 This is an easy way to stay competitive in the marketplace, not allocated an unreasonable part of your budget and ensure that your software developer(s) grow with your business.
 If you are curious to see the average salaries for a software developer in London, try using a trusted source like IT Jobswatch.

 De-Stress, the Key to Success!

 If you have ever worked as a software developer, you will know that it's not all glamorous.
-It can be monotonous, confusing and generally mind wrecking work.
+It can be monotonous, confusing and generally mind-wrecking work.
 Combining the analytical and the creative mindset under a tight deadline can give anyone a headache.
-That's why it is vital to follow initiatives of big tech players such as Google and Facebook.
-They allow their employee's numerous outlets to get away from their work, relax, de-stress, and it has proven to create a more productive and positive workplace.
+That's why it is vital to follow the initiatives of big tech players such as Google and Facebook.
+They allow their employees numerous outlets to get away from their work, relax, and de-stress, and it has proven to create a more productive and positive workplace.

 Even providing little outings or activities can help your developer team recharge their batteries and come back to their tasks with a fresh mindset.
 It is also helpful for team building.
 You may even consider more flexible work-hours for parents or those with critical out-of-office responsibilities.
 These actions not only affirm your dedication to their growth but also prevents unnecessary stress from impeding on their tasks.
 Employees who know that the company they work for genuinely cares about their well-being and takes action to prove it will ensure their longevity in the business.